-Wisborough Villa is an exceptional double fronted Edwardian home with many character features, set in a quarter of an acre plot.
+Wisborough Villa is an exceptional double fronted Edwardian home with many character features with a plot of just over half an acre.
 It has been lovingly cared for by the current owners over the last 30 years.
 The accommodation is well proportioned throughout, on entering there is a nice size hallway which leads into the sitting room with a large bay window and an open fire place, across the hallway is the dining room which also has an open fire place and a large bay window.
 At the back of the house is the kitchen fitted with a Rayburn and a range of fitted cupboards, a particular feature of the kitchen is the large walk in larder.
 The ground floor is then completed by the fourth bedroom or study, the shower room and the back lobby which leads out onto the garden.

 On the first floor the main bedroom is a lovely size and dual aspect, with a fitted walk in wardrobe and character features.
 The guest bedroom is also a lovely and light double room with fitted wardrobes, the third bedroom is a good size single which over looks the rear garden.
 The first floor is then completed by the family bathroom.

 Outside the rear garden is very private and south facing, all enclosed by mature hedging the plot measures at 0.27 of an acre.
 The garden has been well cared for and makes the most of the garden which is ideal for entertaining.
 The large patio area makes the most of the afternoon and evening sun whilst the rest of the garden is mostly laid to lawn, there is a section of garden which has been fenced off by post and rail fencing for a chicken coop/tortoise enclosure and a vegetable patch.
 There is also a large outbuilding which makes and ideal home office or gym, a greenhouse, summer house and a small garden shed for the essentials.
 The garden is both child and dog friendly with two side gates leading to the front garden.